GreenDelta/openLCA2-manual/src/aggregation.md

 However, the lack of transparency provided by fully terminated processes means that users lose oversight over the background system and are unable to adapt processes, limiting the flexibility of the model.
 Furthermore, comparability between system process datasets can be limited due to differing assumptions made regarding allocation, cut-off etc.
 Historically, system processes have had the added benefit of requiring less computational power in LCA calculations.
 However, recent technological developments such as precalculated database libraries developed by GreenDelta mean that there is often no longer a meaningful difference in calculation speed between unit and system process datasets.

 In addition to fully disaggregated and fully terminated processes, datasets can be created in a “partially terminated” format.
-Partially terminated datasets consist of an almost completely aggregated dataset with the exception of one or more intermediate exchange listed that the user can connect to background datasets [4].
+Partially terminated datasets consist of an almost completely aggregated dataset with the exception of one or more intermediate exchanges listed that the user can connect to background datasets [4].

 ![](./media/fully_terminated_process.png)
 _Screenshot from openLCA showing fully terminated process (system process)_